 Once a new system or technology has been decided on it’s important that all users embrace its use.
 Those who are reluctant need to be helped, have the advantages explained to them and be provided with continuing support.
 Adapting to new technology and systems is often vital and it can deliver huge benefits – if it’s done properly.

-What has been the biggest challenge to your company adopting new systems and technology?
+What has been the biggest challenge for your company adopting new systems and technology?